Campus Title IX Training Materials:

 Institutional Crime Reporting:

 Reports of certain crimes occurring in certain geographic locations will be included in the SUNY Broome Community College Clery Act Annual Security Report in an anonymized manner that neither identifies the specifics of the crime or the identity of the reporting individual or victim/survivor.
-Specific inquiries regarding sexual violence reports and their use within Clery Act Annual Security Report may be addressed to Amy Ziezula, Interim Title IX Coordinator.
+Specific inquiries regarding sexual violence reports and their use within Clery Act Annual Security Report may be addressed to Shelli Cordisco, Interim Title IX Coordinator.
 She can be reached using any of the methods below.

 - Location: Science Building 226